|

 composed of many parts, but the principal ones are the spathe and spadix and

 may take months to develop.
-The spathe looks like a "flower" to many.
+The spathe looks like a "flower"

-It is not!
+but is not!
 The spathe is simply a specially adapted leaf.
 At the

 center of the spathe is an elongated portion known as the spadix.
 The